This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 Choosing Keeping presents seven exclusive, special editions of 8 shades of Gansai.
 This Japanese alternative to standard European watercolours is not dissimilar to gouache and is made by a 100 year old paint maker in Japan.
 The paints can be used directly out of the box with a wet paintbrush - either thinly in translucent washes, or by layering for a bolder effect.
 These can also be used on darker paper bases to enhance colours further.

-Included with each set is a blank letterpress swatch card featuring each individual colour name to be painted in for colour referencing.
+Included is a blank letterpress swatch card featuring each individual colour name to be painted in for colour referencing.
 This can come in handy as appearances can be deceiving and each colour is only revealed once wet and set to paper!

 Non-toxic